Mamiglia/notes/content/Mechanistic Interpretability/SAE Bench.md

 In SAE bench they automate this process by training two linear classifiers, and then measuring the accuracy in a biased vs unbiased setting

 ### Targeted Probe Perturbation
+Similar to SHIFT they use any multinomial classification NLP dataset to train a linear classifier on the sparse features found by the SAE.
+They